dburger/algorithms/ctci/README.md

 ```

 ## 3.3 **Stack of Plates:**

 Imagine a (literal) stack of plates.
 If the stack gets too high, it might
-   topple.
+opple.
 Therefore, in real life, we would likely start a new stack when the
 previous statck exceeds some threshold.
 Implement a data structure
 `SetOfStacks` that mimics this. `SetOfStacks` should be composed of several
 stacks and should create a new stack once a previous one exceeds capacity.
 `SetOfStacks.push()` and `SetOfStacks.pop()` should behave identically to a
 single stack (that is `pop()` should return the same values as it would if
 there were just a single stack).
 Follow up: Implement a function `popAt(int)` which performs a pop operation
 on a specific sub-stack.

 ### Solution 1